 The Arthur Garfield Hays Civil Liberties Program awards fellowships to a small group of third-year students committed to civil liberties and offers them special internships, usually two during the academic year, for civil liberties and other human rights organizations on litigation, legislation, and other legal assignments.
 Founded in 1958, the Hays Program is the first and principal program of its kind in the United States.
 The directors and fellows of the program have engaged in extensive research on civil liberties issues, participated in litigation and legislative work in cooperation with the ACLU and other organizations dedicated to individual rights, and undertaken special projects and conferences on topical constitutional issues.
 The program has trained close to 250 lawyers.

 The ASPIRE Scholarship aims to produce cybersecurity specialists who understand information-security issues from a multidisciplinary perspective.
-It provides a full-tuition scholarship for incoming students who are passionate about cyber and information security and dedicated to careers in state, local, or federal government.
+It provides a full-tuition law school scholarship for students interested in cyber and information security and dedicated to careers in state, local, or federal government.

 The Academic Careers Program offers individual counseling, support, information, and special programming to those interested in teaching law.
 Among other opportunities, the program offers a scholarship clinic for members of the Law School community pursuing scholarship and publication, and a job camp allowing potential professors to present their work and practice interviewing.